The weather’s finally starting to cool off here in late August, but not your Central High School alumni activities—they remain red hot.

 All Pirates, we need your help to boost attendance for the 34th Annual Bean Dinner Oct.
 14 at the Mental Memorial Golf Course at Bolton Field.
 Invite family, friends, classmates and every Pirate you know—or come solo.
 We welcome suggestions for entertainment, door prizes or activities.
 Dig out your old Central photos and keepsakes to share.
 There’ll also be special entertainment.

-Our 2017 alumni officer meeting dates at the Bob Evans Farms Restaurant at Georgesville Square will be Feb.
-6, , , , Oct.
+Our remaining 2017 alumni officer meetings will be Oct.
 2 and Nov.
-6, starting at Attend the meeting, then join us for lunch or brunch.
+6, starting at 10:30 a.m.
+We meet at the Bob Evens Restaurant at Georgesville Square.
+Plan to attend the meeting, then stay for lunch or brunch.

-We’ve suggested you visit Classmates.com to replace a yearbook.
+We’ve recommended visiting Classmates.com to replace a yearbook.
 If we have the yearbook you need, we’ll give it to you for free.
 Contact Jeff Reed, our Outlook editor.
 If we don’t have it, Jeff will put your request in the newsletter.

-Speaking of COSI, being a COSI volunteer is so very rewarding and lots of fun!
+I was honored recently to log my 8,000th hour as a COSI volunteer.
+Being a COSI volunteer is so very rewarding and lots of fun!
+(See page 4.)

-If you’re planning a reunion or a special class gathering in 2017, and you’d like an alumni officer to be a guest speaker, just give us a holler.
+If you’re planning a reunion or a special class gathering in 2017—or 2018—and you’d like an alumni officer to be a guest speaker, just give us a holler.

-To all Pirates and their family and friends, your Central alumni officers wish you a very blessed 2017.
-Happy New Year!
+To all Pirates and their family and friends, your Central alumni officers wish you a safe and fun-filled late summer, autumn and early winter!